Quasi-condensation of bilayer excitons in a periodic potential: Abstract

 \section{Abstract}

 We study two-dimensional excitons confined in a lattice potential, for high fillings of the lattice sites.
-We show that a quasi-condensate is possibly formed for small values of the lattice depth, but for larger ones the critical phase-space density for quasi-condensation rapidly exceeds our experimental reach, due to the increase of the excitons effective mass.
-On the other hand, in the regime of a deep lattice potential where excitons are strongly localised at the lattice sites, we show that an array of phase-independent quasi-condensates, different from a Mott insulating phase, is realised.
+We show that a quasi-condensate is possibly formed for small values of the lattice depth, but for larger ones the critical phase-space density for quasi-condensation rapidly exceeds our experimental reach, due to an increase of the exciton effective mass.
+On the other hand, in the regime of a deep lattice potential where excitons are strongly localised at the lattice sites, we show that an array of phase-independent quasi-condensates, different from a Mott insulator, is realised.

-The phase diagram of bosonic particles exploring a lattice potential is commonly described in terms of two essential parameters, the inter-particle interaction strength $U$ giving the increase of energy when two particles occupy the same lattice site, and the particle tunnelling strength $J$, determining the hopping of a particle to a neigbouring site \cite{Salomon_2010,Lewenstein_book}.
+The phase diagram of bosonic particles exploring a lattice potential is commonly described in terms of two essential parameters, the inter-particle interaction strength $U$ giving the increase of energy when two particles occupy the same lattice site, and the particle tunnelling strength $J$, determining the hopping of a particle to a neigbouring site \cite{Greiner_PhD,Salomon_2010,Lewenstein_book}.
 Within the minimal Bose-Hubbard model, two antagonist regimes emerge at zero temperature.
 When tunnelling is dominant, a superfluid showing phase ordering over spatially distinct sites can be reached, whereas above a critical ratio $U$/$J$ tunnelling is suppressed and bosons remain fixed to their lattice site.
 This results in an incompressible phase, a so-called Mott insulator, where phase coherence extending over various lattice sites is absent.
-Typically, varying the lattice depth or the lattice period $U$ and $J$ are modified and the phase diagram is accurately explored \cite{Salomon_2010,Lewenstein_book}.
+Typically, varying the lattice depth or the lattice period, $U$ and $J$ are modified and the phase diagram is accurately explored \cite{Salomon_2010,Lewenstein_book}.

 Seminal experiments conducted with ultra-cold atomic gases confined in optical lattices have provided model studies of the Bose-Hubard model, initially in three dimensions, and more recently, for effectively two and one dimensional systems \cite{Lewenstein_book}.
 In the solid-state, large efforts have also been dedicated to the physics of the two-dimensional Bose-Hubbard Hamiltonian, in particular for quantum simulation perspectives.
 To this aim, promising candidates include long-lived dipolar excitons of semiconductor bilayers.
 Such excitons are marked by a spatial separation imposed between Coulomb-bound electrons and holes.
 They are possibly engineered in coupled GaAs quantum wells \cite{Combescot_ROPP} or in van der Waals assemblies of transition metal dichalcogenides monolayers \cite{Rivera_2018}.
 In the former case, excitons may be subject to an artificial lattice potential engineered by electrostatic gates \cite{Lagoin_2020,Remeika_2011} while in the latter case they naturally explore a periodic moire potential \cite{Seyler_2019,Tran_2019,Jin_2019}.
 For both systems, the Bose-Hubbard model is expected to provide an accurate low-energy description.